 Van Horne again took a hand in the affair.
 He was experiencing once more the difficulty, which he had often found in his early days in Canada, of securing unity of action from, and setting up harmonious relations with, remote boards of directors in London.
-He wrote to financial friends in that city, asking them "their supreme belief in the efficacy and fitness of the rules and instructions laid down in London"; to give their Cuban officials full powers to deal with questions as they arose, or, failing this, to send out to Cuba the best and broadest minded man among them, not "one of the narrow minded, self sufficient damn fools so often sent out from London to various centers in such cases."
+He wrote to financial friends in that city, asking them to prevail upon these boards to abandon dicir supreme belief in the elieacy and fitness of the rules and instructions laid down in London"; to give their Cuban officials full powers to deal with questions as they arose, or, failing this, to send out to Cuba the best and broadest minded man among them, not "one of the narrow minded, self sufficient damn fools so often sent out from London to various centers in such cases."

 He fixed upon the ancient city of Camaguey, then called Puerto Principe, for the headquarters of the railway, and decided to mark the turning of the first sod at that point with a public celebration.
 The influence of the officials of a small railway running from the city to the northern coast was exerted, however, to prevent the public from attending the ceremony.
-The attendance was wretchedly small, but, undaunted by his chilly reception and determined to win the favor of the people, Van Horne accepted the situation as though every circumstance was propitious.
-With courtly deference he handed the spade to Mayor Barreras, and she performed the ceremony.
-On his return to New York he bought her a gold watch, which hore a suitable inscription, and had an illuminated address prepared to commemorate the interest she manifested in the company's indertaking" and for "so graciously inaugurating its work at Puerto Principe.
-When he next visited the address, the people had come to realize the
+The attendance was wretchedly small, but, undaunted by his chilly often sent out from London to various ters in such cases."
+He fixed upon the ancient city of maguey, then called Puerto Principe, the headquarters of the railway, and ided to mark the turning of the first l at that point with a public celebran.
+The influence of the officials of a all railway running from the city to e northern coast was exerted, however, prevent the public from attending the remony.
+The attendance was wretchly small, but, undaunted by his chilly ception and determined to win the vor of the people, Van Horne accepted e situation as though every circumance was propitious.
+With courtly derence he handed the spade to Niña delina, the little daughter of Mayor arreras, and she performed the cereony.
+On his return to New York he night her a gold watch, which bore a iisable inscription, and had an illumited address prepared to commemorate he interest she manifested in the comany's undertaking" and for "so graously inaugurating its work at Puerto rincipe.
+When he next visited the city. ringing with him the watch and the acress, the people had come to realize the tl tl p tl tl p a p e benefits they would derive from the new railway, and the presentation ceremony, which took place in a flower decked patio, was a genuine festival.
+Some months later the tide of good feeling had risen so high that he was formally adopted by the civic authority as a "son of Cama-